shadowga/website/_docs/1/b-servrules.md

 They may also result in a twenty-four-hour ban or greater (ex. griefing someone's build massively on purpose, or WorldEdit grief).

  - Griefing, damaging, or building on other's property (regardless if you repaired it or not).
- - Plagarism of content and copying player's builds without their consent.
+ - Plagiarism of content and copying player's builds without their consent.
  - Advertising your server IP or a website in public chat.
  - Using "trolling" techniques on admins or other players.
  - Using a nickname that could offend someone else.